EVOLVED-5G/TSN_FrontEnd/README.md

 ### CAPIF integration

-The TSN AF can optionally work with CAPIF, both for publishing the API and for securing access to the endpoints.
+The TSN FrontEnd can optionally work with CAPIF, both for publishing the API and for securing access to the endpoints.
 This behavior is controlled by the `Enabled` and `SecurityEnabled` entries in the `CAPIF` section of `config.json`.
 These two settings are set to `true` by default.